Ján Števuliak (b. 1999, Slovakia) is a composer, organist and multidisciplinary artist,

 In the summer of 2024, Ján have collaborated with Krõõt-Kärt Kaev and Natalia Laguens on a work for Buster Keaton’s silent film The Cook.
 This work was premiered in Paris as an IRCAM production, performed by Ward De Ketelaeare of BL!NDMAN collective.

 Ján’s practice as an organist has also greatly influenced their compositional output.
-They are dedicated to reshaping the stereotypical idea of the instrument, as a composer and as well as a performer.
+They are dedicated to discourse around the instrument’s stereotypes, as a composer and as well as a performer.
 Ján is interested in performing early music, works by less-known composers (often significant to their home region) and new music, and is keen on improvisation.
 Ján has served as an organist at St Emeric in Čimhová, Slovakia (2014-) and St Martin’s in Trstená, Slovakia (2017-2018).
 They have given numerous recitals and taken part in nationwide organ competitions, placing first at the 2017 Young Organists Competition in Námestovo, and they became the laureate of XXII Gorazd Organ Days 2017.
 In 2023, they performed in Viitasaari with Musiikin Aika course members alongside Quatuor Bozzini, performing James Tenney’s In a large, open space.

-In 2021, Ján has co-founded Orbweavers, a de-centralized label and collective.
-The collective organized events for new and performative music and releases new music via Bandcamp.
+In 2021, Ján has co-founded Orbweavers, a de-centralised label and collective.
+The collective organised events for new and performative music and released new music via Bandcamp.

 They are active as a choir singer.
 Ján have sung in various choirs and scholas since age 7, performing a wide-ranging repertoire from plainchant or sacred works to works by R. Vaughan Williams, L. Bernstein or M. Monk.

-Interested in music history and musicological research, they wish to popularize valuable works out of the canon, work with underperformed historical sources or use historical notations in current practice.
+Interested in music history and musicological research, they wish to popularise valuable works out of the canon, work with underperformed historical sources or use historical notations in current practice.

-Ján have done a couple of live shows combining Sonic Arts, performance arts and electroacoustic music.
-For these, they often improvise on wind instruments such as clarinet or bassoon-reed 3D printed Shawms, develop tape material from field recordings or by excessive processing, create own scenes or visuals or perform with movement.
+Ján created multiple live shows combining sonic arts, performance arts and electroacoustic music.
+For these, they often improvise on wind instruments such as clarinet or bassoon-reed 3D printed shawms, develop tape material from field recordings or by excessive processing, create own scenes or visuals or perform with their body.